 The International Arbitration Review: Singapore

-Singapore has continued to maintain its prominence regionally and internationally as a go-to dispute resolution hub with its full suite of international dispute resolution institutions, including the Singapore International Arbitration Centre (SIAC), Singapore International Mediation Centre (SIMC) and the Singapore International Commercial Court (SICC).
-The signing of the Singapore Convention on Mediation is also set to lend further weight to Singapore as a leading venue for dispute resolution.
-The 2018 Queen Mary University of London and White & Case International Arbitration Survey ranked Singapore as the third most preferred international arbitration seat.2 The 2019 Queen Mary University of London and Pinsent Masons International Arbitration Survey (International Construction Disputes) is a further testament to the statistics, with Singapore among the most common seats that respondents indicated as the preferred choice of seat for construction disputes.3
+In spite of the unprecedented and widespread effects of the covid-19 pandemic on global business and the consequential disruptions faced by judicial systems the world over, Singapore has been quick to leverage its position as a global leader in technological adaptation, innovation and efficiency; successfully adapting its processes to ensure a seamless and efficient provision of its complete set of dispute resolution options to the global community.
+In doing so, Singapore has continued to steadily enhance its prominence regionally and internationally and has reaffirmed its place as a preeminent dispute resolution destination, with its full suite of international dispute resolution institutions, including the Singapore International Arbitration Centre (SIAC), Singapore International Mediation Centre (SIMC) and the Singapore International Commercial Court (SICC).
+The ratification of the Singapore Convention on Mediation, which came into force on the 12 September 2020, is also set to lend further weight to Singapore as a leading venue for dispute resolution.
+The 2018 Queen Mary University of London and White & Case International Arbitration Survey ranked Singapore as the third most preferred international arbitration seat, and the most preferred Asian seat.2 The 2019 Queen Mary University of London and Pinsent Masons International Arbitration Survey (International Construction Disputes) is a further testament to the statistics, with Singapore among the most common seats that respondents indicated as the preferred choice of seat for construction disputes.3

 There are many reasons why Singapore has emerged as one of the world's leading centres for international arbitration.
-These include its convenient geographical location, which is enhanced by the fact that it is a modern, clean and extremely efficient country with excellent infrastructure and world-class communications.
-Added to this, the government and courts have a reputation for integrity and competence that are second to none.
-Moreover, its courts have proven to be knowledgeable about and supportive of international arbitration.
+Not least because of its convenient geographical location as both an important air and sea hub, which is enhanced by the fact that it is a modern, clean and extremely efficient country with excellent infrastructure and world-class communications, but also because of its firm respect for the rule of law, and a distinctly pro-globalisation and pro-business attitude.
+Added to this, its government, legal fraternity and courts have a reputation for integrity and competence that are second to none.
+Moreover, its courts have proven to be experienced, knowledgeable about and strong supporters of international arbitration.

 i The Singapore legal regime governing arbitration